What I think of Beautycounter makeup, plus some of your favorite clean skincare products!

 I usually don’t like putting lotion on my face, so the fact that I love this one totally surprised me!
 I usually pick a serum or an oil before a lotion, because lotion tends to feel heavy on my face.
 But not this one!
 This is now my favorite moisturizer, besides a few oils I love by another brand (more on those in a few weeks!).

 Remember when I didn’t list a foundation in my beauty roundup a few months ago because I didn’t like any?
 Well, that’s changed!
 This Dew Skin Moisturizing Coverage feels so good on my skin – better than anything else I’ve tried.
 I can’t even think of another foundation that feels so light and hydrating.
 It doesn’t provide a ton of coverage, so if that’s what you’re looking for, keep reading…

-If you are looking for a foundation with more coverage than then Dew Skin, this Tint Skin Foundation is the better choice.
+If you are looking for a foundation with more coverage than then Dew Skin, this Tint Skin Foundation is the best.
+In fact, it’s my favorite Beautycounter makeup product!
 It still feels lovely and hydrating, but it definitely covers blemishes and imperfections a little better.
-I like that it still looks super natural, though.
+I like that it still looks super natural, too.

 Also, I know matching your skin tone online is super hard, but this chart helped me a lot!